KDE/releaseme/plasma/README.md

  - create_log needs to use the right git-repos file
  - changelog add headers
  - for Plasma do not update ECM version when running update-version for breeze-gtk and breeze-plymouth
+ - OLD_VERSION for frameworks needs to be 6.x for upload-tars and 6.x.0 for make-changelog